Robert96ionita/BingApi/README.md

 # Goal

-_Using this web application a user can search for anything on the web and then save the results for future use.
+_Using this web application a user can search for TV-shows and add them to her/his personal collection.
+Every day a list with airing TV-shows will be displayed based on prefferences.

-The search will be executed using Bing's Search Engine._
+# How to install

+* Clone this repo
+* cd -directory
+* npm install
+* install mysql and create a database
+* to configure the database and the api key create a file called keys.js inside /config directory
+* the keys.js file should have this structure module.exports = {
+    secret: "random secret",
+    database: {
+        User: "db user",
+        Password: "obviously",
+        Name: "db name"
+    },
+    API: {
+        key: "API KEY - from https://www.themoviedb.org/settings/api"
+    }
+};
+* to run the server user the command: npm start

 # User Interface